The 14 Best Cycling Shoes for Wide Feet (for Road and MTB)

 Unlike MTB bike shoes, road cycling shoes are usually manufactured in a 3-hole configuration (see the picture below).
 This allows you to attach cleats compatible with road bike pedals like Shimano-SPD SL, Look Keo, Time Xpresso, etc.

 A separate category consists of 4-hole configuration cycling shoes that were designed specifically for Speedplay pedals.
-You can use a 3-hole configuration for Speedplay pedals, but you have to use special adapters to make a 3-hole configuration look like a 4-hole configuration.
+You can use a 3-hole configuration for Speedplay pedals, but you need special adapters to make it look like a 4-hole configuration.

 Cleat holes configurations of cycling shoes (2-bolt, 3-bolt, and 4-bolt) with the info about compatible cleats.